 “When people ask me who am I..
-I can never give a short answer simply because of my complexity.
+I can never give a short answer simply because of the complexity that I encompass.

-I am a Student, Organizer, Activist, Advocate, Writer, Traveler, a warrior and.. a rebel.
+I am a Student, Community Organizer, Activist, Advocate, Survivor, Writer, Traveler, Warrior and a Village Made Rebel.

-I serve as the Generational Progress Reproductive Justice Ambassador, a HBCU White House All Star Ambassador, an IGNITE National Fellow, The Founder of Reading for Liberation, Co Founder and President of The National Black Action Committee, and the Founder of the Barbara J. Harris Scholarship.
+I serve as a HBCU White House All Star Ambassador, an IGNITE National Year 2 Fellow, The Founder of Reading for Liberation, Co Founder and President of The National Black Action Committee, Nashville Community Bail Fund Organizer/Court Watch Coordinator, Free Breakfast Program Continuing Organizer and the Founder of the Barbara J. Harris Scholarship.

 As an aspiring Pediatric Psychologist, I plan to merge mental health and community with programming aimed at those who do not have access to mental healthcare resources while advocating for mental healthcare policy reform and justice in every aspect, for all.